 In the past, I have always used the traditional method of making rice pudding, which requires cooking and stirring in a pan on the stovetop.
 I decided to try a slow cooker rice pudding recipe.
 To tell the truth, I was pretty skeptical.
 I wasn’t sure it would turn out as nice and creamy as my regular recipe.

 Fortunately, it turned out great and was beyond simple!!

-To make this recipe, you just add all the ingredients (rice, evaporated milk, milk, sugar, butter, vanilla, cinnamon and salt).
+To make slow cooker rice pudding, you just add all the ingredients (rice, evaporated milk, milk, sugar, butter, vanilla, cinnamon and salt).

 - HIGH for 2-3 hours